Extending rational choice behavior: The decision problem for Boolean set theory with a choice correspondence: Introduction

-$\bullet$ \textit{the weak axiom of revealed preference} (\textsf{WARP}), due to Samuelson~\cite{Sam38}.\\ It is well-known that, under suitable assumptions on the domain, a choice is rationalizable if and only if the two standard axioms of consistency $(\alpha)$ and $(\gamma)$ hold.
-Further, the rationalizing preference satisfies the property of transitivity if and only if axioms $(\alpha)$ and $(\beta)$ hold if and only if \textsf{WARP} holds: in this case, we speak of a \textit{transitively rationalizable} choice.
-Section~\ref{SECT:preliminaries} provides the background to choice theory.
+Rationalizability is often considered too strong an assumption to be satisfied by the choice behavior of an economic agent.
+Thus, some other axioms of choice consistency are considered in the literature.
+In this paper we shall analyze the following: \begin{itemize} \item \emph{path independence} ($\textsf{PI}$), due to Plott~\cite{Plott73}; \item \emph{standard replacement consistency} $(\rho)$, recently introduced in~\cite{CanGiaGreWat16}. \end{itemize} These axioms, which yield weaker forms of choice rationality, are surprisingly related to some combinatorial areas of mathematics, such as \textit{convex geometries}~\cite{EdeJam85}.
+Section~\ref{SECT:preliminaries} shall provide all the necessary background to choice theory.

-Although the mathematical economics literature on the topic is quite large, there are no contributions which deal with related decision procedures in choice theory.
+Although the economics literature in rational choice theory is astonishingly large, we were unable to find contributions that explicitly deal with logical aspects of the associated decision procedures.
 In this paper we start filling this gap.
+Specifically, here we shall address the following \emph{lifting problem}: Given a partial choice satisfying some axioms of consistency, can we characterize whether it is extendable to a total choice satisfying the same axioms?
+The lifting problem for various combinations of axioms $(\alpha)$, $(\gamma$), $(\beta)$, and $(\rho)$ will be addressed in depth in Section~\ref{SECT:liftings}.

-Specifically, we study the satisfiability problem for unquantified formulae of an elementary fragment of set theory (denoted $\BSTC$) involving a choice function symbol $\choice$, the Boolean set operators $\cup$, $\cap$, $\setminus$ and the singleton $\{\cdot\}$, the predicates equality $=$ and inclusion $\subseteq$, and the propositional connectives $\land$, $\lor$, $\neg$, $\implies$, etc. Here we consider the cases in which the interpretation of $\choice$ is subject to any combination of the axioms of consistency $(\alpha)$ and $(\beta)$, whose conjunction is equivalent to \textsf{WARP}.
-In two cases we prove that the related satisfiability problem is \NP-complete, whereas in the remaining cases we obtain \NP-completeness only under the additional assumption that the number of choice terms is constant.
+On a more technical register, here we also study the associated satisfiability problem for unquantified formulae of an elementary fragment of set theory (denoted $\BSTC$, for Boolean Set Theory with a Choice operator) involving a choice function symbol $\choice$, the Boolean set operators $\cup$, $\cap$ and $\setminus$, the singleton $\{\cdot\}$, the predicates equality $=$ and inclusion $\subseteq$, and the propositional connectives $\land$, $\lor$, $\neg$, $\implies$, etc. We consider the cases in which the interpretation of $\choice$ is subject to suitable combinations of the axioms of choice consistency mentioned above.
+In two cases we prove that the related satisfiability problem is \NP-complete, whereas in some other cases we obtain \NP-completeness only under the additional assumption that the number of choice terms is constant.